 If you have not come across the Scrum methodology before, please view the video presentation Scrum in 13 Minutes.
 There is also a good discussion on WikiPedia.
 Team work is essential, so while a portion of the marks will reflect what you personally contributed, a portion of the marks will also reflect how how well you worked with others to achieve the aims of the project.
 In addition, a portion of the marks will be contributed via the client, reflecting the quality of the product your group has created.
 In accordance with University policy, all members of a Team will get the same base mark for the group-based assessments, but the base mark will be moderated, in this case by using a peer-assessment multiplier.

 Communication TechnologyUnfortunately, there is no single communications technology available via the University that quite covers all aspects of this unit, so the following is planned.

-COVID-19The arrival of the viral disease COVID19 has caused rapid and profound changes to the ways universities undertake their missions, with the most obvious been a complete move to online learning and assessment (at least for the time being).
-As I write this (June 2021), the situation has stabilized in Western Australia, with some reopening, though a second wave of infections remains a very real possibility.
+COVID-19The upheaval caused by the viral disease Covid19 has largely receded, though the virsus in its new variants is still in the community and causing disease, "long covid", and some deaths.
+As I write this (June 2022), the situation has reverted to basic public-health and social measures.
+While a new wave of infections remains a very real possibility, at this point, lock-downs and other restrictions seem unlikely.
 Please keep abreast of advice from the Government of Western Australia regarding which activities are permitted and which are restricted.
 UWA specific advice can be found here.
 The precautions around COVID19 will have the following impacts on CITS3200 this year: